 Hawick has a proud history of manufacturing cashmere and tweed, but now it can add whisky and gin to its hall of fame.
 Borders Distillery was opened in 2018, bringing whisky-making back to the region for the first time since 1837.

-The distillery is offering limited tours and tastings for groups of 4-6 people from a single household or social bubble.
+From 1 June, the distillery is offering limited tours and tastings for groups of 4-6 people from a single household or social bubble.

 Tour times: Monday-Friday at 10:00, 11:30, 13:00, 14:30; 16:00